XueWei08/xuewei08.github.io/research.md

      </span>
   </p>
   ![Alt text](/file/wise_system.pdf)
- <p> • design a complex-valued neural network to hide the transmission of secret signals</p>
+ <p> • Design a complex-valued neural network to hide the transmission of secret signals</p>
- <p> • this method has nothing to do with any properties of the covert signal (such as waveform or modulation order)</p>
+ <p> • This method has nothing to do with any properties of the covert signal (such as waveform or modulation order)</p>
- <p> • use complex-valued neural networks, which is more powerful and has a faster learning speed than real-valued neural network</p>
+ <p> • Use complex-valued neural networks, which is more powerful and has a faster learning speed than real-valued neural network</p>
- <p> • transmit signals over the air and apply the transfer learning method to retrain the model again to further optimize the system and get a lower bit error rate </p>
+ <p> • Transmit signals over the air and apply the transfer learning method to retrain the model again to further optimize the system and get a lower bit error rate </p>

 <h3>Teaching human motion</h3>
 <!--  <p> Advised by: Dr. Weifu Wang 2019 – 2020</p>  -->